Island of Limacos

 The Island of Limacos ("slugs") or Island of Caracoles ("snails"), known in Spanish in the 16th century as Risgol and in French as Île de Rachgoun (جزيرة رشقون) is an Algerian islet located near the North African coast.
 It has an area of about 66 ha and it is uninhabited.
 It is located in front of the mouth of the Tafna River, where the town of Rashgun is located.
 It is approximately halfway between Oran and the border between Algeria and Morocco.
 It was literarily described, along with other islets on the Maghreb coast, by the writer Pedro Mata as "one of those sea monsters sentinel that deflower the surface of the sea at various points" in his 1856 work Los moros del Riff o el presidiario de las Alhucemas.
 The island has been protected as a Ramsar site since 2001.

-Description
+Geography

 The island of Limacos or Rachgoun is located four kilometers from the African coast, in front of the mouth of the Tafna River, which forms a bay bounded by Cape Acra to the east and Cape Bocchus to the west.
 The island is of volcanic origin, and is composed of basaltic rocks and Pliocene sandstones in the south.

 It has a typically Mediterranean semi-arid climate, alternating between a rainy season in winter and a dry season in summer.
 The lack of rainfall (300–500 mm/year) is the consequence of a "shadow" effect caused by the Moroccan mountains of the Atlas and the Rif to the west and the massif systems of the Spanish southeast to the northwest, which prevent the passage of winds and cloud formations from Atlantic storms.